 Plain steamed green beans are nice, but for Thanksgiving, they deserve to get a little dressed up.
 Cook the green beans until vibrant but still crunchy, sauteé with olive oil and garlic, and add date syrup and pecans.

 This green beans with pecans and date syrup side dish needs just 16 minutes to be ready and can be made at the last minute.

 These moist cornbread muffins use soy milk and oil to replace milk and butter.
 Sweetened with honey, the muffins have very few ingredients and offer a tasty kosher alternative to rolls with dairy.
 They need 10 minutes of prep time and just 20 minutes in the oven.
 Make the night before your holiday meal.

 For another kosher alternative, try these beautiful pumpkin muffins.

 07 of 08

-This Sweet Potato Pie is totally dairy-free -- and it doesn't rely on margarine or chemical-laden faux creamer.
-It's ideal for anyone seeking a healthier take on a Thanksgiving classic, and makes a great seasonal dessert throughout the fall and winter.
-You can use ready made pie crusts, or make your own -- a great option if you need a gluten free crust.
+This dairy free sweet potato pie is pareve and it doesn't rely on margarine or chemical-laden faux creamer.
+It's ideal for anyone seeking a healthier take on a Thanksgiving classic and makes a great seasonal dessert throughout the fall and winter.

 08 of 08